rlk/site/courses/csc3102/homework1.md

 ## Homework 1

-Due: In class, on paper, Thursday 20 September 2016.
+Due: In class, on paper, Tuesday 20 September 2016.
 Typed submissions receive extra credit.

 1. (5 points) The number of operations executed by algorithms A and B is $40 n^2$ and $2 n^3$, respectively.
 Determine $n_0$ such that A is better than B for $n > n_0$.